loader image

-1.3 billion tonnes of edible food are lost or wasted each year, or 1/3 of global production .
-This staggering figure, reported by the FAO (Food and Agriculture Organization of the United Nations), illustrates the urgency of the problem of food waste.
+1.3 billion tons of edible food are lost or wasted each year, representing one-third of global production .
+This alarming figure, reported by the FAO (Food and Agriculture Organization of the United Nations), illustrates the urgency of the food waste problem.

-How does food waste actually contribute to climate change?
+How does food waste specifically contribute to climate change?

-Food production, delivery to points of sale and waste treatment are activities that emit greenhouse gases and therefore contribute to global warming.
+Food production, transport to points of sale and waste treatment are activities that emit greenhouse gases and therefore contribute to global warming.

-For all of these emission sources, the carbon footprint of food waste is estimated at 3.3 gigatons of C02 equivalent(For comparison, that of France is 749 Megatons, or almost 5 times less).
-In terms of the use of natural resources, this means that 6% of global water withdrawals and 30% of the world's agricultural land are used each year to produce lost or wasted food.
+For all these emission sources, the carbon footprint of food waste is estimated at 3.3 gigatonnes of CO2 equivalent(For comparison, France's is 749 Megatons, almost 5 times less).
+In terms of natural resource use, this means that 6% of global water withdrawals and 30% of the world's agricultural land are used each year to produce food that is lost or wasted.

-On average, losses and waste occur at 54% upstream of the chain and 46% downstream.
+On average, losses and waste occur at 54% upstream of the chain and to 46% downstream.

-Upstream, there is production, handling and storage.
-In this segment, agriculture is obviously the primary source of pollution due to many greenhouse gas (GHG) released, but alsoammonia which largely contributes to pollution peaks by forming fine particles.
+Upstream, we find production, handling, and storage.
+In this segment, agriculture is obviously the primary source of pollution due to.. many greenhouse gases (GHG) released, but also ofammonia which contributes significantly to pollution peaks by forming fine particles.

-Downstream in the chain, it is the processing, distribution and consumption activities which are responsible for emissions, in particular the transport and treatment of waste (incineration, methanization, landfill).
-This second phase is all the more critical because the later the loss or waste of a food occurs, the more it is responsible for a significant impact due to the accumulation of emissions.
-This issue is therefore everyone's business, from farm to fork..
+Further down the chain, processing, distribution, and consumption activities are responsible for emissions, particularly transportation and waste treatment (incineration, methanization, landfill).
+This second phase is all the more critical because the later food loss or waste occurs, the greater the impact due to the accumulation of emissions.
+This issue therefore concerns everyone, from farm to fork.

 Wasting a baguette is equivalent to